aast242/png2dmc/README.md

-  --ignore_size_limit   bypasses the size limit and forces the program to process large images --no_reuse            Disables the program reusing markers and terminates the program if there are more colors than markers --random_seed         Instead of using the file name as a seed, use a random seed --force               allows the program to overwrite files
+  --ignore_size_limit   bypasses the size limit and forces the program to process large images --no_reuse            Disables the program reusing markers and terminates the program if there are more colors than markers --random_seed         Instead of using the file name as a seed, use a random seed --random_quantize     uses the old method to quantize colors (not K-means) --force               allows the program to overwrite files
 ```